-Segment performance is measured based on the pre-tax profit generated by each segment.
-The profit generated by each segment is used as a measure of its performance because the Group considers that this is the most relevant information in the assessment of the profits generated by specific segments in relation to other groups which operate in these businesses.
+Segment performance is measured based on profit or loss before tax.
+Segment profit is used as a performance measure since the Group considers this information to be the most relevant in assessing the results of certain segments compared to other groups operating in those businesses.